This course is of significant benefit to non-native teachers who:

-This 1 week course on Using Technology in the Classroom is of significant benefit to teachers who need to familiarise themselves with current developments in the use of Technology in their classrooms; to become more confident in delivering their classes using technology in an environment where their students are very familiar with a wide range of modern technology and applications; to share ideas on best practice methodologies with colleagues from across Europe thereby improving the overall approach to using technology in their schools and, as a result, ensuring better integration of school into students’ lives and greater student engagement in learning inside and outside the school.
+• wish to share ideas on best practice with colleagues from across Europe thereby improving the overall approach to using technology in their schools and, as a result, ensuring better integration of school into students’ lives and greater student engagement in learning inside and outside the school.

 The aims of this course on Using Technology in the Classroom are:

-- to give participants an opportunity, as far as possible, to use the programmes to which they are introduced and to learn to adapt some ready-made programmes to their particular classroom requirements
+• to increase participants’ skill and confidence in the use of some computer applications and to give them an opportunity to use programmes to which they are introduced and to learn to adapt some ready-made programmes to their particular classroom requirements

-This course on using Technology in the Classroom is a one-week course consisting of 20 morning contact hours as well as 1 afternoon workshop and an extensive cultural and social programme directly linked to the morning sessions.
+This course on using Technology in the Classroom is a one-week course consisting of 20 morning contact hours as well as 1 afternoon workshop and an afternoon cultural programme directly linked to the morning sessions.

 To Apply for a Technology in the Classroom Course